 As some of you may know, I’m not a hiker or an outdoors person, but I do like to take walks outdoors.
-The ‘Hike the Hudson Valley’ Website offers an abundance of information regarding hikes for all fitness levels.

-No 7: Rockland Center for the Arts
+No 6: Rockland Center for the Arts

 Rockland Center for the Arts – located in West Nyack, NY (Rockland County).

 My favorite part of RoCA is the Catherine Konner Sculpture Garden.
-It’s open year-round from Dawn to Dusk and is free to the public (a donation is always appreciated).
+It’s Open Year-Round from Dawn to Dusk and is free to the public (a donation is always appreciated).

-No 9: National Purple Heart Hall of Honor
+No 7: National Purple Heart Hall of Honor

 You can stroll through the Hall of Honor and look at photos and medals associated with each branch of the Armed Forces.
 You can also enjoy the day outdoors at the New Windsor Cantonment located on the same grounds.